-- 2. Carefully remove the top cap only and attach the column in an upright position to a stand ready for use.
-Alternatively, Automatic Fraction Collectors (AFCs) and qEV racks are available from store.izon. com. - Remove the bottom cap and allow the buffer to start running through the column.
+- 2. Attach the column in an upright position to a stand ready for use.
+Alternatively, Automatic Fraction Collectors (AFCs) are available from store.izon.com - 3.
+Rinse the reservoir with buffer. - 4.
+Before connecting the reservoir to the column, add 5 mL of buffer to the reservoir and wait for the loading frit to wet and buffer to start running through.